How A Corpus Christi Pedestrian Accident Lawyer Can Help You With Your Claim

 What factors contribute to Corpus Christi pedestrian accidents?

-Drivers have a duty to exercise reasonable care.
+Drivers must exercise reasonable care.
 Failure to do so is negligence.
 However, the more people engage in risky behaviors, the more likely an accident will occur.
-However, if a motor vehicle hits a pedestrian, the pedestrian is almost always the one left severely injured, or dead.
+However, if a motor vehicle hits a pedestrian, the pedestrian is almost always the one left severely injured or dead.

 Common factors contributing to negligent driving include:

 - Distracted driving.
 Collisions caused by distracted driving are on the rise.
-In just one year, out of 540,561 Texas motor vehicle crashes, 17.6 percent were caused by distracted driving ( inattention texting, or cell phone use).
+In just one year, out of 540,561 Texas motor vehicle crashes, 17.6 percent were caused by distracted driving ( inattention, texting, or other cell phone use).
 These collisions resulted in 394 deaths.

 - Impaired driving.
 Nearly half of pedestrian fatalities involved driving under the influence of alcohol or drugs.

 - Speeding.
 Driving over the speed limit is a leading cause of accidents.
 It plays a part in nearly 55 percent of accidents in the United States.
-A driver who is speeding has less time to react; it takes longer to stop, and the car hits a pedestrian with much more force.
+A speeding driver has less time to react; it takes longer to stop, and the car hits a pedestrian with much more force.

 - Drowsy driving.
 Driving while fatigued is similar to driving under the influence.
 Drivers’ ability to pay attention, reaction times, awareness of hazards, and judgment all become worse.

 - Failure to yield the right-of-way to pedestrians.
 Even if the pedestrian has the right-of-way, a driver who fails to yield may hit them.